ZargorNET/HwrBattleshipGame/README.md

 probably already too big.

 An interesting problem which occurred during development:
-Coming from a game dev like structure, we first had a rendering system which updates itself every second (1 FPS), because this makes state changes much easier e.x. you do not have to think about updating the state prematurely but just in time.
-But while this system worked, it broke when typing an input because as it turns out, clearing a console is not as straightforward as it seems due to the fact that it clears the input line as well.
+Coming from a game dev like structure, we first had a rendering system which updates every second (1 FPS), because this makes state changes much easier e.x. you do not have to think about updating the state prematurely but could do it just in time.
+But while this system worked, it had broken when typing an input because as it turns out, clearing a console is not as straightforward as it seems due to the fact that it clears the input line as well.
 So, we had to reside to updating the console every "enter press" which, as earlier said, came with some challenges.

 ## Feature List